The Toxins in Meat Every Biohacker & Paleo Dieter Should Know

 When it comes to your food, quality matters.
-When it comes to meat, it’s even more important to avoid poor quality, conventionally raised animals.
-Animals raised on poor quality feed and pumped with antibiotics and hormones will harm your performance and your long-term health.
+When it comes to meat, it’s even more important to avoid poor quality, conventionally raised meat.
+Animals raised on low-quality feed and pumped with antibiotics and hormones will harm your performance and your long-term health.

 Meat from healthy, pasture-raised animals, on the other hand, offer key nutrients and clean protein that power your body, help build muscle, bone, and other tissues, plus so much more.
 You don’t have to avoid meat altogether to avoid the toxins associated with it.

 Humans are meant to eat high-quality, nutrient-dense meat.
 Period.
 And avoiding animal products can lead to deficiencies in key nutrients.